 6. Organize your paperwork.

-There is a lot of red tape involved in starting a business.
+There is a lot of red tape involved when you start a business.
 You need to select your form of ownership, register a name, get a tax identification number and whatever permits or licenses you'll need — to name just a few things.
-Check with the U.S. Small Business Administration for guidance with these important details.
+Check with the US Small Business Administration for guidance with these important details.

 7. Become a certified woman-owned business.

-First things first.
 Once you’re up and running for a few months, give yourself a pat on the back.
-Have a glass of wine.
 Next up: Register as a woman-owned business.
-Doing so can help you land big clients, including in local and federal governments, as well as large corporations, that aim to parcel out a certain amount of contracts to woman-owned businesses.
+Doing so can help you land big clients, including in local and federal governments, as well as large corporations, that aim to parcel out a certain amount of contracts to women entrepreneurs and women-owned businesses.

 The certification process is a lot of paperwork and can take up to 90 days.
 You need to provide a ton of documentation for review and prove that your company is at least 51% owned and managed by women.
 See the National Association of Women Business Owners for more details and other resources on getting certified.